blinkdog/sansa/README.md

 The test source files are located in `src/test/coffee`.

 ## License
+sansa
-sansa is Copyright 2015 Patrick Meade.
+Copyright 2015-2016 Patrick Meade.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as